EvgeniiZorin/Handbook_Databases/SQL.md

 # Transaction

-A transaction is $N \ge 1$ queries to DB that either compelete successfully all together or are not completed at all.
+A transaction is $N \ge 1$ queries to DB that either compelete successfully all together or are not completed at all (property of *atomicity*).

 A SQL transaction is a sequence of database operations that behave as a single unit of work.
 It ensures that multiple operations are executed in an atomic and consistent manner, which is crucial for maintaining database integrity.
 SQL transactions adhere to a set of principles known as ACID.